Meet the Team

 Graduate Student 2018-2020

 Ms. Takia Williams was a member of the CHAMP lab in 2018-2020 while she completed her Master of Science in Microbiology and Immunology.
 Takia’s master’s thesis, Associations Between Stress, Racial Discrimination, and Cytokine Levels in Black Americans, examined the effects of racial discrimination on inflammation in adults.
-Takia is currently interning as she applies to medical and veterinary schools.
+Takia is currently pursuing her Doctor of Veterinary Medicine degree at Virginia Tech.